-Since our mortgage platform revenue, net is driven primarily by the number of funded loans and our net gain on sale from each Funded Loan, fluctuations in interest rates significantly affect our revenues.
+Sinceiii.
+Provision for Loan Repurchase Reserve-In connection with our mortgage platform revenue, net is driven primarily by the number sale of funded loans and our net gain on sale from each Funded Loan, fluctuations in interest rates significantly affect our revenues.
 As described above, in an increasing interest rate environment, mortgage loan refinance volumes and home purchase volumes typically decline, with refinance volumes being particularly sensitive to increasing interest rates.
-Furthermore, fluctuations in interest rates that affect the price at which we are able to sell our mortgage loan production in the secondary market also could affect our revenues and may even result in significant losses.
+Furthermore, fluctuations in interest rates that affect the price at which we are able to sell our mortgage loan production in the secondary market, also could affect our revenues we make customary representations and may even result in significant losses.
 We mitigate our risk of loss associated with changes in interest rates by entering into forward sale commitments and IRLCs.
 As a result, our revenue from net gain on sale of loans may vary significantly from quarter to quarter.